Skip to content

 Important

-All classes declared in this file must exist and implement the OutgoingRichtextProcessor class.
-Otherwise, an error occurs when attempting to load this using Domino REST API.
+All classes declared in this file must exist and implement the OutgoingRichtextProcessor interface.
+Otherwise, Domino REST API will fail to load them, causing an error.

 Apply the Rich Text extension

-Once you have finished creating your Rich Text extensions, it's time to use it.
-Create the JAR file for the Rich Text extension by running the following command:
+1. Build the JAR file for the Rich Text extension by running the following command in your project root:

 mvn clean package